openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

   a few worker nodes to it, then run conformance tests to make sure we don't run into any problems not described in this enhancement.

-- Add periodic nightly tests which install a single-node BIP UPI cluster, add worker nodes to it, and check that ingress traffic still works as expected and recovers even after the `router-default` pod gets deleted and rescheduled.
+- Add periodic nightly tests which install a single-node "none"-platform cluster, add worker nodes to it, and check that ingress traffic still works as expected and recovers even after the `router-default` pod gets deleted and rescheduled.
 Make sure this is still true even after upgrades.

-- Add tests on both cloud / UPI that check that a single-node cluster with additional workers recovers after the single control-plane node reboots by running conformance tests post-reboot.
+- Add tests on both cloud / "none"-platform that check that a single-node cluster with additional workers recovers after the single control-plane node reboots by running conformance tests post-reboot.

-- Add tests on both cloud / UPI that check that a single-node cluster with additional workers recovers after an upgrade by running conformance tests post-upgrade.
+- Add tests on both cloud / "none"-platform that check that a single-node cluster with additional workers recovers after an upgrade by running conformance tests post-upgrade.

 ### Graduation Criteria